nexaitch/bsim-mode/README.md

 ## How to use

 1. Put `bsim.el` into your init folder.
-1. Add the following into your init file, replacing `path/to/bsim.el` with the location of `bsim.el:
+1. Add the following into your init file, replacing `path/to/bsim.el` with the location of `bsim.el`:

 ```elisp
 (load "path/to/bsim.el" nil t)